Are you wondering how to create a temporary login for WordPress that will automatically expire after a given time?

 Managing Temporary Logins

-The plugin also makes it easier for you to manage temporary logins.
-Simply visit the Users » Temporary Logins page, and you will see the list of temporary logins you have added to your site.
+The plugin also makes it easy for you to manage temporary logins.
+Simply visit Users » Temporary Logins to see the list of temporary logins you have added to your site.

 For each account, you will be able to see the user’s name and email address.
-You will also be able to see the role assigned to them, last login date, and time remaining till account expires.
+You will also be able to see the role assigned to them, their last login date, and the time remaining until the account expires.

-Under the actions column, you can expire a login before its expiry, delete an account, edit the user, and email or copy the temporary login URL.
+In the ‘Actions’ column, you can expire a login before its expiry, delete an account, edit the user, and email or copy the temporary login URL.

-Once a temporary account is permanently deleted, all the content created by that user like posts or pages will show the administrator account as the author.
+Once a temporary account is permanently deleted, all the content created by that user, such as posts and pages, will now show the administrator account as the author.

-That’s all, we hope this article allowed you to safely create temporary login for WordPress with no passwords.
-You may also want to see our guide on how to how to monitor user activity in WordPress with security audit logs or our expert picks for social proof plugins for WordPress and WooCommerce.
+We hope this article helped you learn how to create a temporary login for WordPress with no passwords.
+You may also want to see our guide on how to monitor user activity in WordPress with security audit logs or our expert picks for social proof plugins for WordPress and WooCommerce.